sarthak7399/SpeakSQL/README.md

 ---

 ## 🧾 About
 Convert natural language questions into SQL queries using GenAI.
-Powered by Google PaLM, HuggingFace models, and Streamlit UI, backed by ChromaDB and MySQL.
+Powered by Mistral via Ollama, HuggingFace models, and Streamlit UI, backed by ChromaDB and MySQL.

 ---